missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-08-10-Macrumors-iPhone-8-Dummy-Hands-On.md

 <br><br>
 For that reason, we believe the dummy model in the video offers up a clear look at what Apple's iPhone 8 looks like.

 I’m happy to see one of these hands on videos compare the dummy model’s size to both iPhone 7 and 7 Plus.
-When I went from iPhone 6 Plus to iPhone 7, I was happy to have a much smaller phone, but it was bittersweet to lose the Plus’ massive screen. iPhone 8/Pro looks to be only marginally bigger than a standard iPhone 7 - so it would be the best of both worlds.
+When I went from iPhone 6 Plus to iPhone 7, I was happy to have a much smaller phone, but it was bittersweet to lose the Plus’ massive screen. iPhone 8/Pro looks to be only marginally bigger than a standard iPhone 7, with a 5.8” display - the best of both worlds.

 ---
 <p align="right">Typed on iPhone</p>